Medically reviewed on February 8, 2017

-Etanercept works by decreasing a certain protein produced by the immune system.
-The immune system helps the body fight infections.
-In people with autoimmune disorders, the immune system mistakes the body's own cells for invaders and attacks them.
+Enbrel Prefilled Syringe is a tumor necrosis factor (TNF) blocker.
+It works by decreasing TNF, a protein produced by the immune system to helps the body fight infections.
+In people with autoimmune disorders, the immune system produces too much TNF and mistakenly attacks healthy cells.

 congestive heart failure;

 epilepsy or other seizure disorder;

 if you are allergic to latex rubber; or

 if you are scheduled to receive any vaccines, or if you have recently been vaccinated with BCG (Bacille Calmette-Guerin).

 Tell your doctor if you have ever had tuberculosis, if anyone in your household has tuberculosis, or if you have recently traveled to an area where certain infections are common (Ohio River Valley, Mississippi River Valley, and the Southwest).

 Children using this medication should be current on all childhood immunizations before starting treatment with Enbrel Prefilled Syringe.

 Using Enbrel Prefilled Syringe may increase your risk of developing certain types of cancer, including a fast-growing lymphoma that can be fatal.
 This rare lymphoma has occurred in male teenagers and young men using a combination of immunosuppressant medicines to treat Crohn's disease or ulcerative colitis.
 However, people with autoimmune disorders (including rheumatoid arthritis, Crohn's disease, ankylosing spondylitis, and psoriasis) may have a higher risk of lymphoma.
 Talk to your doctor about your individual risk.

 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of Enbrel Prefilled Syringe on the baby.